 - Apathy or pessimism

-Medication-Assisted Therapy (MAT) During Heroin Detox
+Our Medication-Assisted Therapy for Heroin Detox in Nashville

-- Buprenorphine: Used for long-term relapse prevention, this medication works similarly to methadone, but is less potent.
+- Buprenorphine: Used for long-term relapse prevention, this medication works similarly to methadone but is less potent.

 - Naltrexone: This non-addictive substance aids in preventing relapse.
 If a person uses it while on this medication, they will not get high and will experience a brief bout of intense withdrawal symptoms.
 It accomplishes this by blocking the opioid receptors in the brain.